bbbales2/mwiki/ODE-System-Refactor.md

 Daniel Lee.
 (Soon, we'll have other contributors, but this is starting out with me.)
 Misrepresentations are all mine.

+Sebastian.
+Additions on my first read.

 # Goals

 - Refactor the current ODE system; the `integrate_ode_*()` functions will have the same interface.
 - Design the ODE system so it's understandable by other programmers.
-- Design the ODE system os different (templated) classes have different functions.
+- Design the ODE system so different (templated) classes have different functions.
 - Keep the design simple.

 # Nongoals